Packaging Your Dangerous Goods

-Aviation Safety is dependent on shipping a hazardous material in the correct packaging.
+Aviation Safety is dependent on shipping a dangerous good in the correct packaging.
 If you choose the wrong packaging, you could severely injure a transportation worker, harm the environment, or cause catastrophic damage to an aircraft.

-The appropriate hazardous materials packaging is based on the most appropriate hazard classification of a product and its physical attributes.
+The appropriate dangerous goods packaging is based on the most appropriate hazard classification of a product and its physical attributes.
 For example, you cannot ship corrosive materials in metal packages because corrosives violently react with metal and will eventually destroy the package.

 Packaging requirements vary depending on the type, class, and quantity of dangerous goods you are shipping.
 Often, packing must be tested and certified to meet the requirements of the regulations for shipment of dangerous goods by air.
 49 CFR, Part 173 lists the general packaging requirements that apply to bulk and non-bulk packaging, new and reused packaging, and specification and non-specification packaging.

 The appropriate packaging is also dependent on the Packing Group of the material.
 The Packing Group is a grouping of substances (other than those in Hazard Class 2, Class 6 Division 2, and Class 7), in accordance with the degree of danger they present: